Dangku/Adafruit_Python_DHT/README.md

 ### Dependencies

-For all platforms (Raspberry Pi and Beaglebone Black) make sure your system is able to compile and download Python extensions with **pip**:
+For all platforms (Bananapi, Raspberry Pi and Beaglebone Black) make sure your system is able to compile and download Python extensions with **pip**:

 On Raspbian or Beaglebone Black's Debian/Ubuntu image you can ensure your